-Policy as code (PaC) applies the same principles that transformed infrastructure management – declarative definitions, version control, testing, and automation, to organizational rules and guardrails.
+Policy as code (PaC) takes the same principles that transformed infrastructure management, declarative definitions, version control, testing, and automation, and applies them to organizational rules and guardrails.

 Policies are written in code-like languages, stored in Git, and enforced automatically in pipelines or runtime environments.
 This includes both “decision engines” that evaluate policies at runtime and “static analyzers” that scan IaC before deployment.